samaradel/www_threefold/www.threefoldtoken.com/content/faq/global-grid-faq.md

 ### When will I be able to use the Grid and Directory Service?

 Our Grid is already up and running.
-At the time of our Private Token Offering more than 200 Hosters and Operators are members - operating their own infrastructure and generating capacity.
+At the time of our Private Token Offering more than 200 TF Miners and Operators are members - operating their own infrastructure and generating capacity.
 All available capacity on the Grid is registered for sale via our Directory service.
 All purchases are made with Tokens.

-### What is the value of our Directory for Hosters and Operators?
+### What is the value of our Directory for TF Miners and Operators?

-Hosters and Operators who generate IT capacity on their own infrastructure can make their capacity available for sale on our global Directory.
+TF Miners and Operators who generate Internet IT capacity on their own infrastructure can make their capacity available for sale on our global Directory.
 The capacity is automatically posted on the Directory and pricing is determined by our algorithm (see below).
 Operators who use our Directory (and therefore accept our Tokens as payment) benefit from enhanced marketing and distribution for their capacity (at no extra cost) as well as providing certain and seamless transactions without concerns about currency fluctuations or other factors.

-### How can a Hoster or Operator sign up to our Directory?
+### How can a TF Miner or Operator sign up to our Directory?

-You simply sign in via your ItsYou.Online credentials you created when you signed up as a Hoster or Operator.
-After you signed in you click on your 0-Node user interface and select the IT capacity you want to sell on the TF Directory.
+You simply sign in via your ItsYou.Online credentials you created when you signed up as a TF Miner or Operator.
+After you signed in you click on your 0-Node user interface and select the Internet IT capacity you want to sell on the TF Directory.

 The process from that point is automated / self-driving.

-###  How is the IT capacity price set on the Directory?
+###  How is the Internet IT capacity price set on the Directory?

-The pricing is determined by our algorithm which factors in real time supply and demand and local market factors - as well as the location and environment of the Hoster.
-More advanced Hosters and Operators can also customise pricing if desired.
+The pricing is determined by our algorithm which factors in real time supply and demand and local market factors - as well as the location and environment of the TF Miner.
+More advanced TF Miners and Operators can also customise pricing if desired.

-### Are there products other than IT capacity being offered at our Directory?
+### Are there products other than Internet IT capacity being offered at our Directory?

-In addition to basic IT capacity, the Directory also has API-based services and applications created by Service Providers based on our TF Service App.
+In addition to basic Internet IT capacity, the Directory also has API-based services and applications created by Service Providers based on our TF Service App.

-### How are IT capacity sales transacted?
+### How are Internet IT capacity sales transacted?

-Once a Hoster or Operator is registered on our Directory, the available capacity becomes visible to Users of our Grid.
+Once a TF Miner or Operator is registered on our Directory, the available capacity becomes visible to Users of our Grid.
 Transactions are machine to machine - meaning they are API-driven based on smart contracts.
 The smart contract specifies the key information such as the capacity or service, duration, price per unit, location, etc.  All transactions on the Directory are executed using our Tokens.
-The Tokens are automatically deposited in the Hoster’s or Operator’s e-Wallet.
+The Tokens are automatically deposited in the TF Miner’s or Operator’s e-Wallet.